HongyingChen/Carpentory-Workshop/journal.md

 #Authors
 Hongying Chen
+JohnSmith

 #Titile
-A 4 to 6 GHz RRL Survey
+A 4 to 6 GHz RRL Survey with TMRT

 #Introductoin
 blablablabla